MicrosoftDocs/ATADocs/ATPDocs/configure-event-collection.md

 **Step 2: Create a policy on the domain controllers to set the Configure target Subscription Manager setting.**
 > [!Note]
-> You can create a group policy for these settings and apply the group policy to each domain controller monitored by the ATP Gateway.
+> You can create a group policy for these settings and apply the group policy to each domain controller monitored by the ATP Standalone Sensor.
 The steps below modify the local policy of the domain controller.

 1. Run the following command on each domain controller: *winrm quickconfig*
 2. From a command prompt type *gpedit.msc*.